merehap/splitbits/README.md

 - Add setting for validating splitbits inputs by specifying literals in the template.
 - Add file-level config for setting defaults for the overflow and min settings.
   - Will allow macro invocations to be more concise at the call-site when the default settings are not desired for a project.
-- Allow non-standard template lengths
+- Allow non-standard template lengths.

 ### Code quality
 - Represent output as a syntax tree before final code generation.